-The categories of student information that we collect, hold and share include, but is not limited to:
+The categories of student information that we collect, hold and share include:

 - a.
 Personal information (such as name, unique student number and address); - b.
 Characteristics (such as ethnicity, language, medical conditions, nationality, country of birth and free school meal eligibility); - c.
 Attendance information (such as sessions attended, number of absences and absence reasons); - d.
-Assessment information such as their current pupil progress, their predicted progress and where appropriate data relating to any assessments, tests or exams they have undertaken; - e.
-Relevant medical information including any conditions or allergies your child may have, the need for epi-pens/medication, emergency contact and doctor's details; - f.
-Special educational needs information.
-This includes information about any particular needs that your child has, any funding that is received specifically for your child, statements of individual need and health care plans;
+Assessment information (such as prior attainment, academic assessments, exam results and attitudes to learning); - e.
+Relevant medical information (such as allergies or conditions that the school may need to be aware of for the wellbeing of the student); - f.
+Special Educational Needs information (to enable the provision of additional support if necessary); - g.
+Images and CCTV recordings where relevant; - h.
+Exclusions and behavioural information (to allow the school to ensure the student has the necessary support for learning);